harrybridgen/simple_compiler/README.md

 - `loop { }` infinite loop
 - `break` exits the nearest loop

-Each loop iteration creates a fresh immutable scope.
+Each loop iteration creates a fresh immutable `:=` scope, while mutable and reactive locations persist.

 ## Variables and Assignment